Published 23:37 IST, September 30th 2024

 A Once-in-a-Lifetime Opportunity

-This will be second time in almost a century that T Cor Bor explodes in a nova.
-Its last eruption occurred in 1946, and with a recurrence period of roughly 80 years, this is a once-in-a-lifetime opportunity to witness phenomenon.
+This will be the second time in almost a century that T Cor Bor explodes in a nova.
+Its last eruption occurred in 1946, and with a recurrence period of roughly 80 years, this is a once-in-a-lifetime opportunity to witness the phenomenon.

 Feeding on a Neighboring Red Giant

-NASA's Role in Capturing Event
+NASA's Role in Capturing the Event

 Citizen Scientists Play a Critical Role